valeriyvan/swift-geometrize/README.md

 ## swift-geometrize

-Swift package for recreating images as geometric primitives.
-It began as a Swift port of the [geometrize-lib C++ library](https://github.com/Tw1ddle/geometrize-lib), but it has since evolved in a distinct direction.
-You can give it a try in [web version](https://geometrize.w7software.com).
+Swift package for recreating images using geometric primitives.
+It started as a Swift port of the [C++ library geometrize-lib](https://github.com/Tw1ddle/geometrize-lib), but has since evolved in its own direction.
+You can try it out in the [web version](https://geometrize.w7software.com).

 ## Usage